roots/bedrock/.github/ISSUE_TEMPLATE.md

 - [ ] This is a feature request
 - [ ] This is a bug report
 - [ ] This request isn't a duplicate of an [existing issue](https://github.com/GSA/datagov-wp-boilerplate/issues)
+- [ ] This request isn't a duplicate of an [existing Data.gov issue](https://github.com/gsa/data.gov/issues)

 Replace any `X` with your information.